Ch3tanUppin/Commerce/README.md

 User Management: Secure user authentication and authorization using JWT.
 Order Processing: Manage customer orders and order history.
 API Documentation: RESTful API endpoints for seamless frontend integration.
-Cloud Deployment: Hosted on AWS for scalability, high availability, and security.
+Cloud Deployment: Hosted on AWS for scalability, high availability, and security, deployed for testing.
 Agile Development: Iterative development with continuous feedback and improvements.

+Security RBAC(Role-Based Access Control) roles are (USER, ADMIN, SELLER):
+*loggedIn user: default role assigned ("USER") *loggedIn user: User can be Admin("ADMIN") to manage products, orders and addresses.
+*LoggedIn user: User can be Seller("SELLER") to list the products on the Web App

+*NOTE: seller side role implementation is not yet completed, re-desgining the seller role

 Technologies Used
 Java: Core programming language.